williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 Viewer](https://github.com/chewiebug/GCViewer) comes handy in these situations.

+This section correspond to one of the large pauses that we will be looking into:

 <p align="center">
     <a href="/assets/gcviewer_sample_1.png">
 	<img src="/assets/gcviewer_sample_1.png">
     </a>
 </p>

-The graph shows time on the horizontal axis.
+The horizontal axis shows time.
 Both memory size in MBs and pause time are shown in seconds on the vertical axis.

 Two stacked areas represent the size of the Young and Old Generation (yellow and pink respectively).
 We had about 9.5GB Old Gen plus 8.5GB of